bjorns/aem-cmd/README.md

     $ acmd -s uat rcp fetch --source-host prod-author:4502 /content/dam/mysite

+An optional second argument defines the target path.
+If omitted, destination is the same as source

+    $ acmd -s uat rcp fetch --source-host prod-author:4502 /content/dam/mysite /content/dam/mysite_backup

 The fetch operation is a synchronous macro operation.
 For very large operations you can also utilize the async low level commands but creating a task and managing it on your own.
 The create operation prints the newly created